A visit to El Yunque National Forest should definitely top on your Puerto Rico bucket list!

 This travel guide has everything you need to know about visiting Puerto Rico’s rainforest after Hurricane Maria, including visitor tips, info about open areas, and so much more!

-You have to travel to Puerto Rico to visit the only tropical rainforest in the U.S. National Forest system.
+Did you know that you have to travel to Puerto Rico to visit the only tropical rainforest in the U.S. National Forest system?

 This small, yet diverse rainforest set in the Sierra de Luquillo is home thousands of native plants and hundred of animals, many only found in Puerto Rico … including 16 species of the beloved coquí!